 The MSPAlliance also predicted MSPs will be called on to help fight the global war on terror, as governments pass laws requiring MSPs to assist in efforts to combat terrorist activities related to the network.

-The MSP’s role in stopping hackers
+The network admin’s role in stopping hackers

 Explaining how to secure a network would require a much longer article than this.
 But briefly, the following principles help keep networks secure: